seddonnguyen/my_project/challenge_2/README.md

-A single page application (SPA) that get current time in Epoch time.
+A single page application (SPA) that get the current time in Epoch time.

 To get started the SPA:
 1) cd spa